 In this section we will discuss how the nozzle works and why it is shaped in this specific way.

 The Laval nozzle

-which tells us how the velocity changes with through the nozzle as the sectional area of the nozzle changes with . is the Mach number, where is the speed of sound.
-At the net velocity of the molecules is the so-called «sound barrier».
+which tells us how the velocity changes with through the nozzle as the sectional area of the nozzle changes with .
+Here, is the Mach number, where is the speed of sound.
+At the net velocity of the molecules is the so-called ‘sound barrier’.

 But, when looking at the equation, there is a trick we can do.
 Assuming that the throat sectional area is so small that we have reached in the throat, we have a completely different case.
 In the combustion chamber, assuming , the velocity will still increase with decreasing area.
 It increases now to the point when .
-Looking at the equation for the divergent section of the nozzle, in the equation both sides will have the same sign since now, since .
-This means that, just after the throat when we have slightly above the speed of sound, the velocity will actually increase with increasing sectional area.
+Looking at the equation for the divergent section of the nozzle, both sides must now have the same sign, since .
+This means that just after the throat, where the velocity is slightly above the speed of sound, the velocity will actually increase with increasing sectional area.
 That is, when we also have !
-This is very unintuitive, but we live in a world where humans never experience the direct effect of supersonic sounds.
-We have now gained high velocities on the cost of pressure.
+This is very unintuitive, but we live in a world where humans never experience the direct effect of supersonic speeds.
+We have now gained high velocities at the cost of pressure.